molecular-mar/gpuampy/README.md

 4.  *Recommended* Install in developer mode (see [Installation](##installation)) and make your Changes.
 5. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 6. Push to the Branch (`git push origin feature/AmazingFeature`)
-7. Open a Pull Request, (linking to the Issue created)[https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/linking-a-pull-request-to-an-issue].
+7. Open a Pull Request, [linking to the Issue created](https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/linking-a-pull-request-to-an-issue).
 When possible, include a Colab Notebook with a minimum example of usage.

 **Name conventions**
 Instead of *feature/AmazingFeature*, use *fix/GreatFix* or *doc/WonderDocumentation* accordingly to your contribution.